At a glance

 You’ve probably heard of Discover Financial Services, a publicly traded company (NYSE: DFS) that offers consumer-friendly credit cards like the Discover it Card.
 According to the Nilson Report, it’s among the United States’ 10 biggest credit card issuers.

-Discover Bank’s CashBack Checking account is available to anyone with a Discover-branded credit card or existing Discover Bank account, such as a savings or money market account.
+Discover Bank’s Cashback debit account is available to anyone with a Discover-branded credit card or existing Discover Bank account, such as a savings or money market account.
 It requires a minimum opening deposit of $25, but no minimum daily balance or monthly fee.
 It also comes with 50 free checks and offers fee-free ATM transactions at more than 60,000 ATMs in Discover’s U.S. network.

-However, the real benefit of CashBack Checking is its rewards program.
-Whenever you make a debit card purchase, online bill payment, or paper check payment, you accrue a reward of $0.10 per transaction, regardless of the transaction’s size.
-However, you can only earn rewards on the first 100 transactions in a given statement period, which means that rewards are effectively capped at $10 per month.
-You can redeem your reward balance at any time and in any amount as a cash deposit into your CashBack Checking account or as a statement credit on your Discover credit card, if you have one.
+You can redeem your reward balance at any time and in any amount as a cash deposit into your Cashback Debit account or as a statement credit on your Discover credit card, if you have one.
 Rewards never expire.

 Money Market Accounts

-- Three months’ interest for terms of less than 12 months
+- 3 months’ interest for terms less than 12 months

-- Six months’ interest between 12 and 36 months
+- 6 months’ interest between 1 and 3 years

-- Twenty-four months’ interest for 84 months and up
+- 24 months’ interest for 7 years and up

 Mortgage and Home Equity Loans